schoolacco/Tjhe_Unity/Ct_Assess3_B.md

 ---
 ## **Problem Statement**
 ---
-Nearly all games are made for the purpose of entertainment, hence each game is made to cater to a specific audience of people who enjoy a specific aspect, my game is intended for prior players of _____ using similar mechanics and some unique ones to create a unique challenge for the player, although there are already many _____ fangames, there is no harm in having another (as long as it's well developed)
+Nearly all games are made for the purpose of entertainment, hence each game is made to cater to a specific audience of people who enjoy a specific aspect, my game is intended for prior players of Undertale using similar mechanics and some unique ones to create a unique challenge for the player, although there are already many Undertale fangames, there is no harm in having another (as long as it's well developed)

 ---
 ## **Skill Development**